 You may need some pain relief if you’re going to doze off.
 This won’t be a permanent remedy or assist with the healing of sunburn, but it may allow you to sleep while allowing the body to repair.

 Only take aspirin or ibuprofen.
 The anti-inflammatory components will offer some short-term relief.

 When Does Sunburn Stop Hurting?

-If you still suffer after three days of sunburn, consider speaking to a healthcare professional.
-This is especially important if you also feel dizzy and nauseous, as it suggests that you struggle with sunstroke, not just surface sunburn.
+If you feel bad 3+ days after getting sunburnt, consult a doctor.
+This is especially important if you also feel dizzy and nauseous, as it suggests you have sunstroke, not just sunburn.

-Also, carefully remove sunscreen from your skin before going to bed.
+Also, carefully remove sunscreen from your skin before going to bed to avoid other issues.